PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/122/answer_error_test_issue_2.md

     if len(self.blocks) != len(other.blocks):
         return False

+    # canonicalize block order, using a tuple combining the type
+    # name and then mgr_locs because there might be unconsolidated
+    # blocks (say, Categorical) which can only be distinguished by
+    # the iteration order
     def canonicalize(block):
-        return (block.values.dtype.name, hash(block.values.tobytes()))
+        return (block.dtype.name, block.mgr_locs.as_array.tolist())

     self_blocks = sorted(self.blocks, key=canonicalize)
     other_blocks = sorted(other.blocks, key=canonicalize)
     return all(
-        block.equals(oblock) for block, oblock in zip(self_blocks, other_blocks)
+        block.equals(oblock.values) for block, oblock in zip(self_blocks, other_blocks)
     )
 ```

-Note that in the `canonicalize` function, the `mgr_locs` attribute has been replaced with `hash(block.values.tobytes())`.
-This ensures that identical blocks with different locations will have the same canonicalization, allowing the equality check to work correctly.
+This fix replaces `block.equals(oblock)` with `block.equals(oblock.values)` to compare the values of the `block` object with the `oblock` object.

+After applying this fix, the `equals` method should return the correct result and the failing test case should pass.